- Agate Publishing

 Musicians on Twitch

-Through interviews with this new breed of ‘musician-streamers’ and extensive observation of their mediated, online lives, this book explores what it takes to succeed – or simply survive – on a platform originally built for gaming but now home to a vibrant music community.
+Through a multi-method qualitative research design, including interviews with this new breed of ‘musician-streamers’ and extensive observations of their mediated, online lives, this book explores what it takes to succeed, or simply survive, as a musician on Twitch.

 Music Technology Panic Narratives Beyond Piracy